InsightSoftwareConsortium/ITK/Copyright/README.txt

  5) ThresholdMaximumConnectedComponents: Ken Urish is sending the copyright transfer form to Josh Cates.
-                  The copyfight has already been fixed in the CVS repository.
+                  The copyright has already been fixed in the CVS repository.